Biological hierarchies emerged from natural characteristics of number theory: Results

 \subsection{Selberg zeta-function and Eisenstein series reveal Maass wave form as a function of probability of population number distribution and genetic information}

-Once we have obtained the small $s$ for a system, we then apply the automorphic $L$-function in order to calculate the Eisenstein series.
-This allows us to understand the relation of small $s$ to the diffusion equation in neutral theory and to obtain further information about the prime closed geodesics, which are used to further analyze the intra-population/species interacting mode \cite{Motohashi1997}.
-The prime closed geodesics on a hyperbolic surface are a primitive closed geodesic that traces out its image exactly once.
-The expression prime obeys an asymptotic distribution law similar to the prime number theorem.
-For this application, we must discriminate between the discrete spectrum and the continuous spectrum of a Selberg zeta-function.
-We can then proceed to calculate the Eisenstein series that corresponds to the discrete spectrum.
+Once a small value of $s$ has been obtained for a system, one may apply automorphic $L$-functions to compute the corresponding Eisenstein series.
+This computation clarifies the relation between small $s$ and the diffusion equation of neutral theory, and it yields information about prime closed geodesics that is useful for analyzing intra-population and intra-species interaction modes \cite{Motohashi1997}.
+Here ``prime closed geodesics'' denotes primitive closed geodesics on a hyperbolic surface, i.e. closed geodesics that trace their image exactly once; their asymptotic distribution obeys a law analogous to the prime number theorem.